Award Tour: Background

 Speaking with Vibe, Q-Tip revealed his process for the song's production:

 Music video

-The music video for "Award Tour" was released in November 1993 and features an appearance by De La Soul.
-The video was filmed within the borders of a painting and features Q-Tip and Phife Dawg rapping in New York City while De La Soul member Trugoy sings the chorus.
+The accompanying music video for "Award Tour" was released in November 1993 and features an appearance by De La Soul.
+It was filmed within the borders of a painting and features Q-Tip and Phife Dawg rapping in New York City while De La Soul member Trugoy sings the chorus.
+The video was nominated for Clip of the Year in the category for Rap at the 1994 Billboard Music Video Awards.